GopinathV-1/flask-student-management-system/USER-STORIES.md

 #### User Stories

-   * As a student *ISBAT see all assignments.
+   * As a student *ISBAT view all assignments.
    * As a student *ISBAT register.
 (Sign Up)
    * As a student *ISBAT login.
 (Authentication)
    * As a student *ISBAT update profile.
+   * As a student *ISBAT view in-charge teachers.
    * As a teacher *ISBAT register.
 (Sign Up)
    * As a teacher *ISBAT login.
 (Authentication)
    * As a teacher *ISBAT update profile.
-   * As a teacher *ISBAT create a create assignment post.
+   * As a teacher *ISBAT create assignment post.
    * As a teacher *ISBAT delete my own assignment post.
    * As a teacher *ISBAT update my assignment post.
-   * As a teacher *ISBAT update students profile.
+   * As a teacher *ISBAT update list student.
-   * As a teacher *ISBAT see an error page if I enter wrong URL.
+   * As a teacher *ISBAT see an error page if I enter a wrong URL.
 (Error Handling)
-   * As a student *ISBAT see an error page if I enter wrong URL.
+   * As a student *ISBAT see an error page if I enter a wrong URL.
 (Error Handling)

 #### Bonus: